Mel-Hart-coder/Mel-Hart-coder/README.md

 - 🌱 I’m currently learning MongoDB
 - 📫 How to reach me: 📧 melrhart20@gmail.com
 - 😄 Pronouns: They/Them
 - ⚡ Fun fact: I am a double major in Information Technology and Cinematic Arts and Theatre.
+I will graduate in the fall of 2025!! 🎆

 <!---
 Mel-Hart-coder/Mel-Hart-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.